tendermint/spec/rfc/005-soft-chain-upgrades.md

 blockchain; any change to a block would simply break the hashes.
 This would then make the signatures for each block invalid and the whole thing would just fall apart.
-Chain migration, however, would mean that the network only supports a single version at the time which would greatly simplify things.
+Chain migration, however, would mean that the network only supports a single version at a time which would greatly simplify things.

-The general strategy for a chain migration would be to get the validator set at the height of the migration to not finalize the last block but to instead finalize the entire migration from a prior version to the new version.
+The general strategy for a chain migration would be to get the validator set at the height of the migration to not finalize the last block but to instead finalize the entire migration of all blocks from a prior version to the new version.

 ![Chain Migration](images/chain-migration.png)